 What did I do?!

 Luckily, for most of us it's just that... fleeting.
 And we come out on the other side of healing with acceptance, satisfaction and love for our new girls.
-But if buyer's remorse is a bit more persistent in your thought process and for some reason you don't like your results, the first thing you should do is: give it some time.
+But if buyer's remorse is a bit more persistent in your thought process and for some reason you don't like your breast implants, the first thing you should do is: give it some time.

 Most of your boobie bummers (including the boobie blues) go away once you've had time to adjust and you've hit your healing stride.